-I’ll never forget, last year, I took my then 11 year-old son to the Bulls game.
+I’ll never forget, several years ago, I took my then 11 year-old son to the Bulls game.
 He was beyond excited for weeks, and looking forward to a fun filled, exciting night.
 But, something happened right before we were leaving that really upset him.
 His Richard Hamilton jersey was at dad’s house.
 Ugh!
 He was almost in tears, so disappointed that he couldn’t wear his favorite player’s jersey, because when he realized he didn’t have it, there wasn’t enough time to go over to his dad’s and get it.

-- Think ahead:
+1. Think ahead:

 Did your daughter have a soccer game last week and did she go straight to dad’s?
 If so, better make sure she has her uniform and shoes before the next game.
 Even something as simple as snow boots.
 If you hear the forecast and you know snow is coming, make sure to grab the snow gear and get it home, so you’re not sending your child to school unprepared.
-It’s hard, but if you consciously plan ahead, there won’t be as many forgotten items.
+It’s hard, but if you consciously plan ahead in this co-parenting aspect, there won’t be as many forgotten items.